-- Anyone working in "regulated activity" has to provide an Enhanced DBS with barred check list before the can work unsupervised with pupils.
-These include all permanent employees of the school, and regular contracted individuals such as Speech and Language therapists, sports coaches and employees of the Slough Music Service/Cambridge Education/Slough Borough Council.
-For Slough BC staff who are not working in an unsupervised capacity, valid photo ID is sufficient (e.g. visiting teachers from other Slough schools) - One-off visitors providing Standard DBS checks or Enhanced DBS checks should not be left unsupervised with pupils (e.g. theatre workshop presenters/ outdoor activity leaders) - Regardless of the outcome of these checks, staff should never leave pupils or their class alone with the visitor. - Regular "visitors" (e.g. Consultants providing services to the school/professionals from SEN or Health services/Specialist Sports or Music teachers) will be expected to provide DBS details and photo ID on their visit to the school.
-Their details will be added to the schools Single Central Record.
+Anyone working in "regulated activity" has to provide an Enhanced DBS with barred check list before the can work unsupervised with pupils.
+These include all permanent employees of the school, and regular contracted individuals such as Speech and Language therapists, sports coaches and employees of the Slough Music Service/Slough Borough Council.
+For Slough BC staff who are not working in an

-- Contractors carrying out maintenance work must report to the school office with a form of photo ID.
+- unsupervised capacity, valid photo ID is sufficient (e.g. visiting teachers from other Slough schools) - One-off visitors providing Standard DBS checks or Enhanced DBS checks should not be left unsupervised with pupils (e.g. theatre workshop presenters/ outdoor activity leaders) - Regardless of the outcome of these checks, staff should never leave pupils or their class alone with the visitor. - Regular "visitors" (e.g. Consultants providing services to the school/professionals from SEN or Health services/Specialist Sports or Music teachers) are expected to provide DBS details and photo ID on their visit to the school.
+Their details will be added to the schools Single Central Record. - Contractors carrying out maintenance work must report to the school office with a form of photo ID.
 The site manager or School Business Manager must be informed that they have arrived.
 Any maintenance work carried out where contractors could have access to pupils will be supervised by the site manager.
-The site manager may delegate this to another member of the premises team where appropriate - Where a visitor does not have enhanced and valid DBS disclosure, then appropriate supervision must be put in a place and the supervision plan must be agreed (see Appendix 2)
+The site manager may delegate this to another member of the premises team where appropriate - Where a visitor does not have enhanced and valid DBS disclosure, then appropriate supervision must be put in a place and the supervision plan must be agreed (see Appendix 2) - The terms and conditions of the Lettings Policy agreement makes reference to the safeguarding requirements if school premises are let out